 Are You a Lonely Single Mom?
 How to Redefine Your Story and Feel Connected

 Are you a lonely single mom?
 The term “single mom” has always bothered me.
 The word “single” in and of itself brings up feelings of aloneness and isolation.
-It feels like there you are, a single person in a field of other mothers that are “double?”
+It feels like there you are, a single person in a field of other mothers who are “double?”
 Okay, I know I’m belaboring this point!
 I will move on…

 Aside from coming up with a new term for single moms (lol!), I want to look at the inner experience of being a single mom and share some mindset shifts I’ve learned that helped me view my experience positively.

 On a personal note, I was a single mom for almost 15 years.
 I didn’t plan on single motherhood.
-I became single as the result of an unexpected divorce.
+I became single as a result of an unexpected divorce.
 It was where I just found myself one day.
 Together, my daughter and I went through many twists and turns over the years, but now I look at that time as incredibly precious.

 It was also full of challenges, heartache, excitement, growth, and a whole lot of love and laughter.
 Here are some ideas to consider: